 A Sense of Perspective Rather Than Vaccine Targets Should Guide Future Covid-19 Policy

-Many areas of the world are now in a race to achieve high coverage of covid-19 vaccination.
+With Delta looming, many areas of the world are now in a race to achieve high coverage of covid-19 vaccination.
 Some commentators in New Zealand are now criticising the government for not rolling out fast enough.
 Given the high efficacy of many vaccines, this seems like a sensible strategy, but is it?

 The government recently asked some of New Zealand’s epidemiology experts “Is an elimination strategy still viable as international travel resumes or are we going to need to accept a higher level of risk and more incidence of COVID in the community”.
 The specialists concluded that: “There is no doubt that this strategy has served us well”, comparing deaths in New Zealand attributed to covid-19 of 26 to 10,000 in Scotland.
 The way out was through high levels of vaccination.
 The document assumes that elimination is the ‘optimal’ strategy and further incursions, we are assured, will be ‘stamped out’ as we achieve high levels of vaccine induced immunity.